 The Psycho-Oncology team works closely with colleagues in palliative care to look after patients at every stage of their illness and ensure that each patient receives an intervention tailored to their specific needs.

 Patients with genetic high-risk cancer (BrCaI and II) and others

 The team works closely with colleagues in oncology to provide assessment and, where needed, intervention for patients at high genetic or familial risk of cancer.
 This ranges from a simple, single-visit intervention to more complex care, depending on the needs identified.

-- Dr. Tara Kingston, MD MRCPsych MSc (CBT), is a consultant psychiatrist with the Psychological Medicine Service.
+Dr Tara Kingston, MD MRCPsych MSc (CBT), is a consultant psychiatrist with the Psychological Medicine Service.
 She completed her training in psychiatry in Ireland, received an MD from the Royal College of Surgeons in Ireland and an MSc in Cognitive Behavioural Therapy from Trinity College Dublin.
-She has published in the fields of First Episode Psychosis and Mindfulness-Based Cognitive Therapy and trained in Group Analytic Psychotherapy.
-She was appointed as consultant in St. James’s in 2014.
+She has published in the fields of first episode psychosis and mindfulness-based cognitive therapy and trained in group analytic psychotherapy.
+She was appointed as consultant in St James’s Hospital in 2014.

 Dr Sonya Collier, BA (mod) D.Clin.Psych Cert CBT,is a principal clinical psychologist with the Psychological Medicine Service and adjunct assistant professor at Trinity College Dublin (TCD).
 She completed both her undergraduate and doctorate training in TCD before completing specialised cognitive behavioural therapy training in Oxford University.
 She has worked in St James’s Hospital since 2000.